 - 1. The occupant load proposed is unsubstantiated, and the discrepancy between the proposed occupant load and the potential occupant load is extremely large (ratio of 1:6) (MBC 1004). - 2.
-The proposed exit passageway does not discharge to the exterior of the building (MBC 1028.1), but rather into another building. - 3.
-Absent a second exit from the screening room, none of the exceptions for exit discharge to an interior space are possible, even if allowed to another building, since those exceptions limit their use to not more than 50% of the number of required exits (MBC 1028.1 (1) and (2) or to horizontal exits (3). - 4.
-A horizontal exit also may not serve as the only exit from a portion of the building (MBC 1026.1).
+The proposed exit passageway does not discharge to the exterior of the building (MBC 1028.1), but rather into another building.

+3. Absent a second exit from the scree space are possible, even if allowed to a than 50% of the number of required exit also may not serve as the only exit another building, since its (MBC 1028.1 (1) an those exceptions limit the d (2) or to horizontal exi neir use to not more